 (a) To provide Secretarial support to Standardisation Committee, the Defence Equipment Codification Committee (DECC), the Committee of Chairmen Standardisation Sub Committees (CCSSC), Inter Service Equipment Policy Sub Committee (ISEPSC) and Standardisation Sub Committees (SSCs).

 (b) To execute and follow up all decisions of Standardisation Committee, DECC and CCSSC.

 (c) To create SSCs/Technical Panels/Working Groups/Specialist Working Groups for preparation of Standardisation documents

-(d) To scrutinise all new introduction of Defence Stores in the Services preventing variety of items from entering the supply system and to have an effective check on proliferation of items.
+(d) To scrutinize all new introduction of Defence Stores in the Services preventing variety of items from entering the supply system and to have an effective check on proliferation of items.

 (e)To provide technical advice on Standardisation matters to various important Committees of the Services.

-(f)To co-ordinate and conduct standardisation programme at the following levels:-
+(f)To co-ordinate and conduct standardisation program at the following levels:-

 (i)National.
 To nominate Officers from Defence Organisations / Services, Technical Divisional Council and Sectional Committees and to adopt Indian Standards wherever possible.

 (ii)Inter Service.
 To lay down policies, targets and execute orders on Standardisation activities.